10.0 COMMITTEES AND SERVICE APPOINTMENTS

 Membership and terms

-- Two faculty nominated by the Faculty Senate, one faculty appointed by the Chancellor, serving staggered two year terms.
+- Three faculty members nominated by FWDC in consultation with the Chancellor and elected by the Faculty Senate serving staggered two year terms.

 This committee serves as an advisory body to the Vice Chancellor for Student Affairs and other leaders in the Division of Student Affairs.
+The committee members also serves as a pool of faculty who can serve on other ad hoc or short-term committees within Student Affairs (such as Tuition and Fee Committees, award committees, Orientation Advisory Committee, etc.).
 Responsibilities include providing information, feedback and advice on current student issues including, but not limited to:

 - Student learning opportunities outside of the classroom